 So, is VIPKID really worth it?

-There was very little negative feedback from the VIPKID teachers we spoke to.
+There was very little negative feedback from the VIPKID teachers we spoke with.
 The overall consensus was they like being in control of their schedule, the extra money is really nice, and for the most part, it is very low stress.
 And if you can find regular students to teach, it’s really fulfilling to watch their progress!

 What are your thoughts on VIPKID jobs?
 Have you worked with VIPKID?
 Do you have any tips or advice to share with our readers?
 Please share in the comments.